prskid1000/Chiku-Engine/README.md

 ### A Collection of Software Engines-
 - Graphics Engine
 - Sound Engine
-- Physx Engine
+- Physics Engine
-- Response Engine
+- Intelligence Engine

 <br>
 To be used for development of various simulation softwares